‘Shining Day Ibu’

 Spoken to me by my co-gardener, Komang, as I walked out one Balinese morning – and shining it was.
 Ubud, Bali

 Ibu is a term of respect in Indonesian for married /older women and mothers.
-I think I preferred it when he referred to me as guru – the word for teacher
+He also refers to me as guru – the term for teacher.
+Ill take either.

 I remember that this holy place was surrounded by the beautiful white ginger (Hedychium coronarium) enveloping the bathers in it’s heady, spicy fragrance.
 I also remember the sign pointing to it for visiting westerners to find their way down to its cool, refreshing waters saying simply ‘Holly Sprig‘ (holy spring – lost in translation?).